HOME PAGE

 Gunas divide people into various categories; they also help distinguish sentient from the insentient, man from animal, and god from man.
 Gunas make this self or soul bound to the body.
 The inexorable march of time from infancy to old age tells on the body, mind and gunas, until death separates the body from its soul.
 Once the self is unbound, and set free from the kosas and the gunas, the self goes home to immortality, never again to be spun around in the wheel of samsāra.

 Moksa is the only avenue of escape from old age.
-It is quite possible to control the wind, tear the ether, and tie the waves, but it is impossible to maintain youth.
+It is quite possible to control the wind, tear the ether, and tie down the waves, but it is impossible to maintain youth.
 Terrible diseases are the companion-soldiers of old age, but they never offer protection.
 Death (and Time) waits for no one; man leaves tasks half done at death’s call.
 The wolf of Time preys on the goat of a man.
 When man is split by greed, steeped in oil of passions, and roasted on the fire of anger and envy, death is the epicure (Garuda Purana, 11.49.37-39-42).

 14.21: Arjuna said: